LivInTheLookingGlass/overpassify/README.rst

 +-----------------------+---------------------------------------+----------------------------------------------------+
 | ..On a lat/lon pair   | ``is_in(0, 0) -> .areas_with_0_0``    | ``areas_containing_0_0 = is_in(0, 0)``             |
 +-----------------------+---------------------------------------+----------------------------------------------------+

-\* ``overpassify`` will allow for mixed sets here by repeating for each type.
-This may be optimized better in the future.

 Features Not Yet Implemented
 ----------------------------